mdechiaro/minikube-puppet-infra/README.md

 ## TODO (in no order)
 * Fix centralized logging to use something modern
 * Add github actions-runner-controller to replace current setup
+* Add lifecycle hooks to cleanup certs on terminated nodes

 ## Get Started